Contributing Missions overview

 In addition to data provided by the Sentinel satellites, the missions contributing to Copernicus play a crucial role, delivering complementary data to ensure that a whole range of observational requirements is satisfied.

-There are around 30 existing or planned Contributing Missions.
-These include missions from ESA, their Member States, and other European and international third party mission operators that make some of their data available for Copernicus.
+The existing or planned Contributing Missions include missions from ESA, their Member States, and other European and international third party mission operators that make some of their data available for Copernicus.

 The following categories of Contributing Missions are considered: Synthetic Aperture Radar (SAR), optical sensors, altimetry systems, radiometers and spectrometers.

 Current Copernicus services mainly utilise the following observation techniques:

 Synthetic Aperture Radar (SAR) sensors, for all weather day/night observations of land, ocean and ice surfaces

 Medium-low resolution optical sensors for information on land cover, for example, agriculture indicators, ocean monitoring, coastal dynamics and ecosystems